edgexfoundry/edgex-docs/docs_src/microservices/device/Ch-DeviceServices.md

 Please refer to the general [Common Configuration documentation](../configuration/CommonConfiguration.md) for configuration properties common to all services.

 !!! edgey "Edgex 2.2"
-    `Writable.Reading.ReadingUnits` is new for Edgex 2.2
+    `Writable.Reading.ReadingUnits` and `MaxEventSize` are new for Edgex 2.2

 === "Device"
     |Property|Default Value|Description|